SoftUni/Programming-Basics-Book-Python-EN/chapter-07-complex-loops.md

 ```

-## Exercise: web applications with more complex loops
+## Problem: web applications with more complex loops

 Now we know how to repeat a group of actions using **loops**.
 Let's do something interesting: **web based game**.
 Yes, a real game, with graphics and game logic.
 Let's have fun.
 It will be complicated, but if you do not understand exactly how it works, that is no problem.
 We are still just entering programming.
 There is time, you will advance with this technology.
 For now, follow the steps.